umlx5h/LLPlayer/README.md

 6. **Set Translation Target Language (optional)**

 To use the translation function, please set your native language.
 This is called the `target language`.
-The `source language` is almost always detected automatically.
+The `source language` is detected automatically.

 From `Subtitles > Translate` section, please set the `Target Language` at the top.

-The default translation engine is Google Translate.
+The default translation engine is `Google Translate`.

-You can change it to DeepL from the settings below, but you will need to configure API key. (free for a certain amount of use)
+You can change it to `DeepL` from the settings below, but you will need to configure API key. (free for a certain amount of use)

 7. **Place `yt-dlp.exe` to project (optional)**